vdt/deepdrive/README.md

 # DeepDrive setup

 These instructions replicate the initial, all-Windows setup of DeepDrive.
 It is hacky, but it works.
-It will allow you to drive around GTAV using a neural network defined in Caffe's model weight format.
-Other DL frameworks are not yet supported.
+This will allow you to drive around GTAV using a neural network defined in Caffe's model weight format (with the one shown in the videos provided as a default).
+Other DL frameworks are not supported yet.
 There is a parallel effort to integrate with OpenAI gym in which everything is much cleaner, but this is not in a publicly releasable state.
 If you’d like to contribute to this, get in touch at craig@deepdrive.com.

 Also, this does not provide depth buffer extraction as a game update recently broke the way we hook the depth buffer.
 It should be a relatively simple fix though.